 Since 2011, we have been recruiting Library Champions from students on taught courses across the University.
 The idea is to get students more involved in Library matters, whilst offering them a chance to augment their CVs and develop their skills in advocacy, negotiation and promotion.

-We seek to recruit a Champion for each subject area, both at Exeter and in Cornwall: we value energy and enthusiasm, and participants from all levels of taught study are welcomed.
+We seek to recruit a Champion for each subject area, both at Exeter and in Cornwall (although for some subjects, there may be more).
+We value energy and enthusiasm, and participants from all levels of taught study are welcomed.

 This is a voluntary position and the time you spend on this role can be considered towards the volunteering element of the Exeter Award.
 We envisage the role to take an average of 10 hours per academic year in total.